 Social Justice and Inclusion

-You will be exploring theoretical perspectives of "social justice" in the development and delivery of children and family services, for example Public Health initiatives, schools, education and care services.
+The module will provide opportunities for you to explore issues of social justice and inclusion in diverse social and educational contexts from both the UK and International perspectives.
+You will be exploring theoretical perspectives of "social justice" in the development and delivery of children and family services; for example, Public Health initiatives, schools, education and care services.
 The theories of inclusion, social exclusion, discrimination and institutional discrimination, will be approached through a critical review of concepts and examination of local, national and international policy and practice.

 Learning from Practice